What is a protein in urine test?

 What is it used for?

-A protein in urine test is often part of a urinalysis, a test that measures different cells, chemicals, and substances in your urine.
-Urinalysis is used to check your general health.
-This test may also be used to diagnose or monitor kidney disease and many other types of health problems.
+A protein in urine test is often part of a urinalysis, which may include a visual check of your urine (pee) sample, tests for certain chemicals, and an examination under a microscope to look for certain types of cells.
+A urinalysis is used to check your general health, including the health of your urinary tract (which includes your kidneys, ureters, bladder, and urethra).
+This test may also be used to diagnose or monitor kidney disease and other health problems.

 Why do I need a protein in urine test?

-Your health care provider may order a protein in urine test as part of your regular checkup, or if you have symptoms of kidney disease.
+Your provider may order a protein in urine test as part of your routine checkup, to monitor a condition affecting your kidneys, or if you have symptoms of kidney disease.
 With some types of kidney disease, such as chronic kidney disease, you may not have symptoms until the later stages of the disease.
-These symptoms include:
+These symptoms may include:

 - Swelling in the hands and feet or puffy eyelids